AnotherGoat/qsimplify/README.md

 https://github.com/user-attachments/assets/9f7d0529-8752-43ca-ac05-570e79179afe

+## Simplification rules

+[A catalogue of equivalent quantum circuits](docs/quantum_circuit_equivalences.pdf) is included as an extra document, which contains every simplification rule used by the program by default.
+The code parses the catalogue from [a JSON file](qsimplify/simplifier/default_rules.json).

 ## Project dependencies

-- If you are not using Docker to run the project, you may have to install the following dependencies:
+If you are not using Docker to run the project, you may have to install the following dependencies:

 ### Required

-- uv is used to manage dependencies.
+- `uv` is used for dependency management.
 [Intallation instructions](https://docs.astral.sh/uv/getting-started/installation/).

 ### Optional

-- Graphviz is used to draw quantum circuit graphs.
+- `Graphviz` is used for drawing quantum circuit graphs.
 [Intallation instructions](https://graphviz.org/download/).

 ## Running the program